I’ve got some time between classes; where can I hang out?

 Can I get a meal plan as a commuter student?

-- If you need more flexibility, you can put money on your ID card (we call that a Flex Account) through the Pioneer Office at any time.
+- You can put money on your ID card (we call that a Flex Account) through the Pioneer Office at any time.
 You can also pay their office with cash or check.

-- Also, you can add Flex Dollars to your ID card .
+- Also, you can add Flex Dollars to your ID card online here.
 The awesome thing about putting Flex Dollars on your ID card is that you get a 10% bonus!

-- You can use your ID card with flex dollars at Common Grounds, Sub Zone, or even to buy a meal for a guest or non-meal plan student.
+- You can use your ID card with flex dollars at Common Grounds, Prideland Grill, or even to buy a meal for a guest or non-meal plan student.

 - As always, you can purchase meals at the door.